ahoys/tunnelerjs/README.md

 Enabling features is simple in Tunneler.
 Just add `<cmd/mw>.<name>=true` into your .env-file.
 For example: `cmd.ping=true`

+## Time to build

+Run `npm run dist` to build production ready code.
+The development build can be started with a `npm start`

 ## Other tips

+- Create a `dev.env` file to specify development environment specific variables.
 - Tunneler won't trigger your command if the command name wasn't mentioned.
 No need to double-check it in your function.
 - Using the given flags is a really handy way to make sure not everyone can execute mission critical commands.
 - Tunneler doesn't react to its own messages.
+- Use VS Code with ESLint and Prettier extensions.

 # Migrating from Tunneler 0.x to 1.x